 The plan contains a multisectoral and integrated nutrition package, through which nutrition treatment and inclusive community-led nutrition-sensitive approaches will be aimed at strengthening local food production, promoting girls' education and improving health and sanitation.
-The country strategic plan will be gender-equitable and will incorporate gender-transformative approaches to achieving zero hunger.
-Accountability to affected populations, protection, conflict sensitivity and environmental considerations are cross-cutting themes of the plan.
+The country strategic plan will be gender-equitable and will incorporate gender-transformative approaches to achieving zero hunger, including through the economic and social empowerment of women.
+Accountability to affected populations, protection, conflict sensitivity and social and environmental considerations are cross-cutting themes of the plan.
 Through respect for humanitarian principles and community engagement, WFP will increase its access to hard-to-reach locations.